PREFACE

 CONTENT CREATOR AND MEDIA TECHNICIAN

 Marc Barry Finkel earned a Bachelor of Arts and Sciences degree in Journalism and Communications from American University in Washington, D.C.
-Upon graduation, I began my career writing and producing video segments for C-SPAN, the Cable Satellite and Public Affairs Network.
-I later joined a production crew that covered live hearings on Capitol Hill.
-After a year at C-SPAN, I transitioned to the CNN news bureau in Washington, D.C., where I held multiple roles, including editor, technical director, studio engineer, camera operator, and segment producer.
-My work earned recognition within the local production community, and I took on freelance projects during my time off from CNN.
+Upon graduation, he began his career writing and producing video segments for C-SPAN, the Cable Satellite and Public Affairs Network.
+He later joined a production crew that covered live hearings on Capitol Hill.
+After a year at C-SPAN, Finkel transitioned to the CNN news bureau in Washington, D.C., where he held multiple roles, including editor, technical director, studio engineer, camera operator, and segment producer.
+His work earned recognition within the local production community, and he often took on high-profile freelance projects during time off from CNN.

-Jim Robinson, owner of Image Management—a video production company—invited me to serve as lead editor on a PBS documentary.
-Soon thereafter, I joined Image Management full-time, playing a key role in producing commercials, local programming, and corporate videos.
-After several successful years, two friends and I launched our own production company and quickly secured some prominent clients, including The John F. Kennedy Center for the Performing Arts.
-Our patron, Jean Kennedy Smith, provided the opportunity to produce a short video about a blind violinist performing with the Paris Philharmonic Orchestra, a public service announcement with Phil Collins, a video presentation featuring Alvin Ailey and his dance troupe, and a video program shot entirely in the People’s Republic of China.
+Jim Robinson, owner of Image Management—a video production company—invited Finkel to serve as lead editor on a PBS documentary, Chemistry of Fire.
+Soon thereafter, he joined Image Management full-time, playing a key role in producing commercials, local programming, and corporate videos.
+After several successful years at IM, and with the help of two colleagues, Finkel launched his own production company and quickly secured several prominent clients, including The John F. Kennedy Center for the Performing Arts.
+The company soon developed a strategic relationship with Jean Kennedy Smith, founder of Very Special Arts (VSA), an organization dedicated to helping people with mental and physical challenges.
+VSA provided the opportunity to produce a short video about a blind violinist performing with the Paris Philharmonic Orchestra, a public service announcement with Phil Collins and renowned hitmaker Lamont Dozier (Holland, Dozier, Holland), a video presentation featuring Alvin Ailey and his dance troupe, and a training program shot entirely in the People’s Republic of China for VSA International.

-Recognizing my production skills, Ed Baruch, a program executive at WDCA-TV20, invited me to co-produce and direct a weekly talk show centered on the Washington Redskins.
-I was also selected to collaborate on a one-hour special featuring former NBC late-night host Steve Allen and, finally, a two-hour special recorded live-to-tape at the Bally’s resort in Las Vegas.
+Recognizing his creative production and organizing skills, Ed Baruch, a program executive at WDCA-TV20, invited Finkel to co-produce and direct a weekly talk show centered on the Washington Redskins.
+Baruch also selected Finkel to collaborate on a one-hour special featuring former NBC’s original Tonight Show host Steve Allen and, finally, a two-hour special recorded live-to-tape at the Bally’s resort in Las Vegas.
 The Ninth Annual Rhythm and Blues Awards featured performances by Janet Jackson, Cameo, and Luther Vandross.

 TECH SALES